platformsh/platformsh-docs/sites/platform/src/security/web-application-firewall/waf.md

 The [HTTP protocol](https://tools.ietf.org/html/rfc2616) provides two different headers to specify where an HTTP request ends: `Content-Length` and `Transfer-Encoding`.

 When the frontend and backend servers don’t agree on which header they should interpret as the end of a request, attackers can smuggle requests.
-If a malicious request is mistakenly parsed along with a legitimate request, the attacker can bypass the app’s security methods and access sensitive information.
+If a malicious request is injected, the backend server may misinterpret the boundaries of the individual requests within the concatenated request, thereby processing a request differently from what was intended.
+This can lead to various security risks such as data leakage, privilege escalation, and even remote code execution.

 The WAF detects and blocks requests that contain [both the `Content-Length` and `Transfer-Encoding` headers](#content-length-and-transfer-encoding-headers-together).
 It also detects and blocks requests that include **both** of the following features of an attempt to inject a malicious request: